basbaccarne/dagvandewetenschap2024/README.md

 ## Pygame experiment 1.2
 - Insight: The zero W is still not powerfull enough
-- Swithing to RPI3 (same processor as zero 2W)
+- Switching to RPI3 (same processor as zero 2W)
 - Fresh install pi OS (with GUI)
     ```console
     sudo apt update